ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 _From left to right (2021---2022): view from my condo when I was working from home in McKinley Hill, the Brandenburg gate during the ExplosionAI meet-up at Berlin, my mechanical keyboard._
 {: style="text-align: center;"}

-At AI2, I was fortunate to be mentored by Pradeep, Yanai, and Yizhong.
-My experience at AI2 shaped my research interests and solidified what type of researcher I want to be: earnest and competent.
+At AI2, I was fortunate to be mentored by Pradeep, Yanai, and Yizhong.[^1] My experience at AI2 shaped my research interests and solidified what type of researcher I want to be: earnest and competent.
 I still remember when we were unable to submit our first project in time for a conference due to unexpected results, yet they remained supportive as we went back to the drawing board.
 We then reframed the project and it became a better paper than before!